 As the term of the patent comes to an end it’s natural that many companies might scramble to produce a cheaper, generic version of the drug.
 By closely tracking the patent’s expiration through the assistance of a patent attorney the company that initially developed and patented the drug can produce its own generic version in a timely fashion.

 Getting a patent is rarely a brief or simple process.
 In fact, the assistance of a pharmaceutical patent attorney is an indispensable component of the effort.
-The Law Office of Jeff Williams has considerable experience with helping clients obtain patent protection on revolutionary new drugs in Texas.
+Williams IP Law has considerable experience with helping clients obtain patent protection on revolutionary new drugs in Texas.
 Without such protection, it is virtually impossible for the pharmaceutical developer to recoup the cost of their research and development efforts.
-After such long and arduous work it is only right that the drug's creator should reap the benefits.
+After such long and arduous work it is only right that the drug’s creator should reap the benefits.
 Through working with Jeff Williams this becomes a realistic possibility.

 Intellectual property attorneys spend years developing technical knowledge, then complete their education with a law degree.
 This makes them singularly well qualified to advise pharmaceutical manufacturers on how to obtain patent protection for their latest innovation.
 Jeff Williams combines his scientific and legal knowledge to quickly grasp the minutiae of a new drug.
 With this thorough understanding, he is able to draft a patent application that is more likely to be accepted by the United States Patent and Trademark Office.

 The USPTO rarely grants a patent without first issuing a document called an Office action, which argues against the novelty or non-obviousness of the patent’s subject matter.
 Jeff Williams is adept at countering these arguments, clarifying for the patent examiner how the new drug can be distinguished from similar medicines that may already be patented.
 Jeff’s skill and legal knowledge have enabled him to help clients receive the patent protection their inventions deserve.